NadunSanjeevana/LifePulse-frontend/README.md

 ## Usage
 1. Launch the app on your device or emulator.
-2. Sign up or log in using Google authentication.
-3. Add tasks, set reminders, and track your progress.
+2. Add tasks, set reminders, and track your progress.
-4. Explore mindfulness tips to improve your work-life balance.
+3. Explore mindfulness tips to improve your work-life balance.